 The Swedish choral conductor and mezzo-soprano Sofi Jeannin, who is the first woman to hold the post with this choir.
 But the choir also works with several guest conductors, who have included Bob Chilcott and the early music specialists Peter Phillips (founder and conductor of the Tallis Scholars) and Robert Hollingworth.

-What kind of repertoire do they sing?
+What kind of repertoire do the BBC Singers perform?

 Over the years they've built up a reputation for performing new music, and have premiered more than a hundred works, among them pieces by Benjamin Britten, Michael Tippett, Iannis Xenakis, John Tavener, Peter Maxwell Davies and Richard Rodney Bennett, to name a few.
 But their repertoire is diverse, encompassing over five centuries of choral music.